koda86/floa/man/floa_doc.md

 The parent script is 'main.R'.
 Here, all subscripts are loaded and called.

+### Working directories

+Two different paths have to be specified:

+- dir.script: Path to directory in which R scripts are stored.
+- dir.data <- Path to directory in which the example data sets are stored.

 #### Data sets

 Data sets are generated in 'simulate_data.R' and stored in .../R/examples.
 Data sets are selected/loaded in 'examples.R'.